-MastectomyBreast removal surgery; Subcutaneous mastectomy; Total mastectomy; Simple mastectomy; Modified radical mastectomy
+MastectomyBreast removal surgery; Subcutaneous mastectomy; Nipple sparing mastectomy; Total mastectomy; Skin sparing mastectomy, Simple mastectomy; Modified radical mastectomy; Breast cancer - mastectomy

-A mastectomy is surgery to remove the entire breast, including the skin and nipple.
-It is usually done to treat breast cancer.
+A mastectomy is surgery to remove the entire breast.
+Most of the time, some of the skin and the nipple are also removed.
+The surgery is most often done to treat breast cancer .

 Before surgery begins, you will be given general anesthesia .
 This means you will be asleep and pain-free during surgery.

-- For a total or simple mastectomy, the surgeon cuts breast tissue free from the skin and muscle and removes it.
-The nipple and the areola are also removed.
-The surgeon may do a biopsy of lymph nodes in the underarm area to see if the cancer has spread.
-In some rare breast cancers, a simple mastectomy is performed on both breasts.
+- Total or simple mastectomy: The surgeon removes the entire breast along with the nipple and areola.
+If you have cancer, the surgeon may do a biopsy of lymph nodes in the underarm area to see if the cancer has spread.

 WOMAN DIAGNOSED WITH BREAST CANCER